 Your brand needs to emphasize positive online reviews.
 For millennials, online reviews have become the new word-of-mouth marketing.
 In fact, HubSpot reports that 84% of consumers will do their research online before making a purchase, and 70% of these consumers read online reviews before they buy.
 Great reviews for your brand on social media and other sites like Yelp help your company build trust with new leads and prospects and gain the loyalty of your buyers.

 Good customer reviews can go a long way when marketing to millennials and trying to convert them to customers.

 So how can you incorporate this into your own marketing strategy?
 You’ll need to find new ways to encourage happy customers to leave their review online.
 One simple way to get more online reviews is to ask.
 Reach out to your best customers and provide some sort of incentive for leaving a review.
 For instance, you might send out an email message to those who have made repeat purchases asking them to recommend your brand online.
 Then, reward them with 10% off their next purchase.

 To encourage more reviews, be sure to make the process as easy as possible.
-Link to your Google, Yelp, and social media review pages in your email communications with customers.
+Link to your Google, Yelp, and social network review pages in your email communications with customers.
 For example, you might provide a prompt with links to these review pages in your shipping confirmation email or in a later follow-up email after a customer makes a purchase.

 To get even further traction out of your online reviews, it’s important to engage with reviewers.
 For positive reviews, be sure to leave a short and sweet comment on the review that thanks the consumer for their time and opinion.
 For negative reviews, you’ll not only want to leave a comment thanking the reviewer for their time but also assure them that you are working to remedy the situation, if possible.
 This shows those who land on your page that your business cares about customer service and providing a positive experience for all your buyers.